Devon Belle: Preservation

-Both observation cars have been preserved in England and are still in revenue-earning service: No.13 is based on the Dartmouth Steam Railway, in south Devon (having originally be preserved by the Dart Valley Railway, down the South Devon Railway, which; as the name suggests, is in South Devon), where it re-entered service at the start of the 2018 season following an overhaul carried out the previous year and remains in service; while No.14 is now at the Swanage Railway in Dorset, after a lengthy sojourn in North America.
+Both observation cars have been preserved in England and are still in revenue-earning service: No. 13 is based on the Dartmouth Steam Railway in South Devon (having originally been preserved by the Dart Valley Railway, down the South Devon Railway), where it re-entered service at the start of the 2018 season following an overhaul the previous year, while No. 14 is now at the Swanage Railway in Dorset, after a large-scale publicity tour in North America.

 No. 14 went to the USA in 1969 for a tour accompanying the Flying Scotsman.
 Due to financial difficulties, the carriage could not be shipped home immediately, and it remained in America and was attached to an office building in San Francisco.
 As the building was unoccupied, the owner donated No. 14 to a preservationist and it was subsequently repatriated to the Swanage Railway UK on 13 January 2007 at a cost of around £60,000.

 No. 14 arrived in the UK at Southampton Docks on 26 February 2007, having travelled by ship via the Panama Canal, and was then immediately transported by road to Ramparts railway workshops at Derby where restoration work was carried out, including the refitting of the interior, retaining the Watneys pub modelled 'The Firemans Rest' bar from the USA tour.
 It returned to the Swanage Railway on 16 May 2008 and was officially re-launched into service on 16 July 2008.
 It was eventually reunited with the Flying Scotsman in early 2019 for first time in nearly 50 years.